vizstack/vizstack/xnode/src/SYMBOL-TABLE-SCHEMA.md

  purposes.**

 ## VizContents
-A _viz contents_ object describes the properties of a single Viz -- either a Primitive or a Layout.
+A _viz contents_ object describes the properties of a single View -- either a Primitive or a Layout.
 VizContents can reference other VizSpecs by ID, creating a nested visualization.
-The format of VizContents depends on the Viz type:
+The format of VizContents depends on the View type:

 ### TokenPrimitive
 A contiguous, inseparable block which might contain text.